Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
 The monthly LHA in Bromley depends on which part of the borough you live in.
-At the start of 2021, the rates are:
+In April 2024, the rates increased and now, the rates are:

 Inner South East London (Anerley, Penge)